Nikhill-Bhardwajjj/NikStore/Readme.md

 # 🚀 NikStore(Ecommerce Website)

 ## Overview
-NikStore is a full-stack **eCommerce web application** built using **Angular** for the frontend and **.NET API** for the backend.
+NikStore is a full-stack **E-Commerce web application** built using **Angular** for the frontend and **.NET API** for the backend.
 The application allows users to browse products, manage carts, place orders, and features role-based authentication with **JWT** for security.

 ## 📸 Screenshots